 Mount Sinai Downtown Network

-The Mount Sinai Heath System is undertaking a sweeping transformation of Mount Sinai Beth Israel (MSBI), by investing over $500 million to create the new Mount Sinai Downtown network, an expanded and unified network of state-of-the-art facilities stretching from the East River to the Hudson River below 34th Street.
+The Mount Sinai Heath System is undertaking a sweeping transformation of Mount Sinai Beth Israel (MSBI) to create the new Mount Sinai Downtown network, an expanded and unified network of state-of-the-art facilities stretching from the East River to the Hudson River below 34th Street.

 The investment will replace much of the nearly 100-year-old, aging and outmoded MSBI infrastructure.
 It will also create a revolutionary network of greatly expanded primary, specialty, urgent, behavioral and outpatient surgery services that seeks to address the healthcare needs of today and the future.
 Our goal is keeping people healthy and out of the hospital and bringing services to our patients where they live and work.

 - A brand new Mount Sinai Downtown Beth Israel Hospital and state-of-the-art Emergency Department on 14th Street and Second Avenue, two blocks from the existing Beth Israel Hospital

 - More than 220 beds throughout the Downtown network

 - Three major sites performing surgeries with over 35 operating and procedure rooms

 - Major expansion of walk-in services, including primary and specialty care